Common Pleas Court Judges

 In a default proceeding involving an assignment, the movant must provide authenticated copies of any and all assignments of the accounts, including the date of assignment and proof of the amount of principal due and owing at the time the debt was charged off by the original creditor.
 Blanket assignments that contain no reference to the debtor’s name and/or account(s) will not be considered.
 Default judgment will not be granted without these items of proof.

 The discovery schedule is set at the Case Management Conference (CMC).
-Any party who fails to participate in the CMC will be deemed to have accepted the scheduling order established by the court.
+Any party who fails to participate in the CMC will be deemed to have accepted the scheduling order established by the Court.
 The Court allows between ninety (90) to one hundred and twenty (120) days for discovery depending on the complexity of the case.
-The Staff Attorney will conduct the CMC.
-Discovery schedule, amount in controversy, exchange of expert reports, date for final pre-trial, referral to arbitration or mediation, etc., shall be resolved and included in a binding degree and order.
-All counsel attending the CMC shall have full authority to enter into a binding Case Management Order.
-However, counsel/parties should not wait for the CMC before beginning to conduct discovery.
+As a general rule, the Judge will conduct the CMC, and the CMC will be conducted in person.
+All counsel attending the CMC shall have full authority to enter into a binding Case Management Order that addresses the discovery schedule, amount in controversy, deadlines for discovery, expert reports, motions, and other pre-trial matters, and referral to arbitration or mediation.
+Note that all discovery must be served sufficiently in advance of the discovery deadline to allow the completion of discovery by the deadline.

 Continuances and Extensions

 Continuances and extensions may be granted for good cause shown.
 Extensions of court-ordered deadlines may be requested by motion, preferably in the form of a joint or unopposed motion.
-Prior to filing a motion seeking an extension, you are required to consult with your opposing counsel and state in your motion your opposing counsel's position on the extension request.
+Before filing a motion seeking an extension, parties are required to consult in good faith with opposing counsel and to state in the motion opposing counsel’s position on the requested extension.

 The purpose of the final pre-trial is to discuss settlement.
 Accordingly, the Court's policies and protocols for settlement conferences apply to both settlement conferences and final pre-trials.